-The College of Education and Human Development is committed to collaboration, ethical leadership, innovation, research-based practice, and social justice.
-Students are expected to adhere to these principles. http://cehd.gmu.edu/values
+The College of Education and Human Development is committed to fostering collaboration and community, promoting justice and equity, and advancing research-informed practice.
+Students are expected to adhere to, and contribute to, these commitments, the CEHD Mission, and Core Values of George Mason University.
+More information can be found here: https://cehd.gmu.edu/about/culture/